-The default in Windows Server 2012 and Windows Server 2012 R2 is 2.
+The default in Windows Server 2012, Windows Server 2012 R2, and later versions of Windows Server is 2.
 In releases prior to Windows Server 2012, the default is 0.
 This parameter determines whether NTFS generates a short name in the 8dot3 (MSDOS) naming convention for long file names and for file names that contain characters from the extended character set.
 If the value of this entry is 0, files can have two names: the name that the user specifies and the short name that NTFS generates.
 If the user-specified name follows the 8dot3 naming convention, NTFS does not generate a short name.
 A value of 2 means that this parameter can be configured per volume.